 Facilities and accessibility

-The Royal Albert Hall is accessible to people with mobility, hearing and sight issues.
+The Royal Albert Hall is accessible to people with mobility, hearing, and sight issues.
 If you have any accessibility needs, you should call or email in advance to reserve the services.
-There are also special programmes run monthly to accommodate visitors with extra needs.
+There are also special programs run monthly to accommodate visitors with extra needs.

 Guide and hearing dogs are welcome and you should let booking staff know you’re bringing your dog so they can seat you both comfortably.